2023 Exploration: Full application guide

 After you accept the terms and conditions, the status of your submission will change to “Received by Administrator.”
-If you want to make any changes at this point, you may request that your research administrator return the application to you.
+If you want to make any changes at this point, you may ask your research administrator to return the application to you.

 Once your research administrator has approved and submitted your application, the application status will change to “Received by Agency.”
 No changes can be made at that point and your application will not be returned to you.